aiko-kami/panda-server/README.md

       - [x] Send email notification to project creator for project approval
       - [x] Refactor email template
       - [x] Add project status history (array of updates dateTime and modifiedBy)
-      - [x] Complete filterings public data ❤
+      - [x] Complete filterings public data
-      - [x] Save project draft ❤
+      - [x] Save project draft
-      - [ ] Finish the refactor of project status ❤
-      - [ ] Retrieve all former project status ❤
-    - [ ] projectLikePublic ❤
+    - [x] projectLikePublic
-      - [x] When retrieving project likes: count all like but replace user private likes by "private user" ❤
+      - [x] When retrieving project likes: count all like but replace user private likes by "private user"
-      - [x] When retrieving user likes: separate userlikes "Project I likes" (private, user userId from login info) and "public user page" (show only if projectLikePublic is true) ❤
+      - [x] When retrieving user likes: separate userlikes "Project I likes" (private, user userId from login info) and "public user page" (show only if projectLikePublic is true)
-      - [ ] Update user profile (set projectLikePublic to true or false) ❤
-    - [ ] Upload images ❤
-    - [x] Use Axios instead of fetch ❤
+    - [x] Use Axios instead of fetch
-    - [ ] Edit project attachments 💚
-  - [ ] User 💚❤
-    - [ ] Update user privacy data ❤
-    - [ ] Talents portfolio 💚
-    - [ ] Share talent? 💚
-  - [ ] Set email templates in database to be editable 💚
 - [x] likes
   - [x] Add likes to the project model
   - [x] Add like